How to Install and Secure Rooftop Solar Racking Systems

 The Role of the EGC, GEC, and Grounding Rod

-It is vital for any electrician to distinguish between the different grounding conductors:
+It is important to distinguish between the different grounding conductors:

-- Equipment Grounding Conductor (EGC): This conductor runs with the circuit conductors and bonds all non-current-carrying metal parts of the array—the racking, module frames, and MLPE chassis—back to the main service panel’s grounding bus.
-For a solar array, the EGC is typically connected to a grounding lug on the racking.
+- Equipment Grounding Conductor (EGC): The EGC runs with the circuit conductors and bonds all non–current-carrying metal parts of the array (racking, module frames, MLPE chassis) to the equipment grounding terminal or bus.
+In many racking systems a grounding lug or lay-in connection is provided for the EGC.

-- Bonding Jumper: This is a reliable conductor used to ensure electrical conductivity between metal parts that need to be bonded, such as connecting two separate sections of rail.
+- Bonding Jumper: A bonding jumper is used to ensure electrical conductivity between metal parts that need to be bonded, such as connecting two sections of rail or bridging a bond around equipment that is removed for service.

-Properly sizing and connecting these conductors is essential for meeting NEC 690 and ensuring a safe installation, especially in challenging environments like those discussed in our article on wiring for harsh mountain climates.
+Properly sizing and connecting these conductors is essential for meeting NEC Article 690 and Article 250 and ensuring a safe installation, especially in challenging environments like those discussed in our article on wiring for harsh mountain climates.

 Meeting these complex requirements requires up-to-date knowledge and skills.
 Learn best practices for durable installations.
 Sign up for our hands-on training.